Aternity/custom-metrics-examples/prometheus/README.md

 ![Custom Dashboard kubernetes metrics](images/aternity-apm-custom-dashboard-kubernetes-metrics.png)

+> **Notes**
-This remote storage adapter for Alluvio Aternity APM is an experimental write adapter that receives metrics via Prometheus's remote write protocol and stores them in [Alluvio Aternity APM](https://www.riverbed.com/products/application-performance-monitoring).
+> This remote storage adapter for Alluvio Aternity APM is an experimental write adapter that receives metrics via Prometheus's remote write protocol and stores them in [Alluvio Aternity APM](https://www.riverbed.com/products/application-performance-monitoring).
 The code is based on [Prometheus remote_storage_adapter example](https://github.com/prometheus/prometheus/tree/master/documentation/examples/remote_storage/remote_storage_adapter). *remote_storage_adapter* is meant as a replacement for the built-in specific remote storage implementations that have been removed from Prometheus.

 ## Prerequisite